Retzilience/ReNight/README.md

 - A working C/C++ toolchain
 - Nuitka installed into your build environment

-If you ship `requirements-build.txt`, install it in the build venv:
+If you have `requirements-build.txt`, install it in the build venv:

 ```shell
 python -m pip install -r requirements-build.txt